wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 Please enter your desired fasta output destination fasta_out.fasta</pre>

 After generating our new fasta file, we must now create the databases against which we will be searching for our annotations.
-We will be using the 'vertebrate_other' databases found here ftp://ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other/.
+These databases are already loaded onto the Xanadu server, so it is not necessary to perform the following section.
+However, for those interested in learning and understanding the process and mechanics of functional annotation please study the following.<br>We will be using the 'vertebrate_other' databases found here ftp://ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other/.
 If you look at the link you will see that there are four types of files for each index.
 Because our "fasta_out" file has protein sequences, we are only interested in the amino acid fastas, the 'faa.gz' files.
 We may use the '-A' argument of wget (along with other arguments I encourage you to look up) to select only the amino acid fastas.
 To do this, we use the following code:

 <pre style="color: silver; background: black;">wget -A faa.gz -m -p -E -k -K -np ftp://ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other/</pre>